 - You are encouraged to have all Behavioral Health services Precertified by calling Anthem Behavioral Health at 855-223-9277 before receiving care, or within 48 hours of an Emergency admission.
-This includes all Inpatient, Residential Treatment, Intensive Outpatient Treatment (IOP), Partial Hospitalization, and Outpatient Behavioral Health Services.
+This includes all Inpatient, Residential Treatment, Intensive Outpatient Treatment (IOP), Partial Hospitalization, Applied Behavior Analysis (ABA), Intensive In Home Services, In-Home Addiction Treatment (I-HAT) and certain Outpatient Behavioral Health Services.
 While Precertification is not required, it does ensure that you are using a participating Provider and that services are covered and Medically Necessary.
 If services are not considered Medically Necessary to treat a condition, or if you use a non-Anthem participating Provider, benefits will not be payable. - 2) When you receive care from a Provider to whom you have been referred by Anthem Behavioral Health, the Provider works with an Anthem Behavioral Health Care manager to ensure that the services you receive are covered under Your Health Plan.
 Professional staff members are available 24 hours a day, every day, to answer questions, assist with referrals to participating Providers, and precertify care.
-When you do not obtain Precertification, you are responsible for making sure that the services you receive are Medically Necessary for your condition. - 3) In the event of a Behavioral Health or substance abuse crisis, Behavioral Health professionals are available at all times to assist you and to connect you to the appropriate local resources to ensure that your situation is managed safely. - 4) Applied Behavior Analysis (ABA) services for the treatment of a member diagnosed with autism spectrum disorder (ASD) must be defined in a treatment plan from a licensed physician or a licensed psychologist who determines the care to be Medically Necessary.
+Anthem can provide you with lists of innetwork providers.
+Information on in-network providers is also available on anthem.com, Sydney Health mobile app, and www.anthemeap.com (for EAP providers).When you do not obtain Precertification, you are responsible for making sure that the services you receive are Medically Necessary for your condition. - 3) In the event of a Behavioral Health or substance use disorder crisis, Behavioral Health professionals are available at all times to assist you and to connect you to the appropriate local resources to ensure that your situation is managed safely. - 4) Applied Behavior Analysis (ABA) services for the treatment of a member diagnosed with autism spectrum disorder (ASD) must be defined in a treatment plan from a licensed physician or a licensed psychologist who determines the care to be Medically Necessary.
 In addition, the service must be provided or supervised by a board certified behavior analyst who is licensed by the Board of Medicine.
 Per the Board of Medicine licensing regulations for ABA Providers, unlicensed paraprofessionals may provide services related to ABA, but the services they provide must not constitute ABA.
-The prescribing practitioner shall be independent of the Provider of Applied Behavior Analysis.
+The prescribing practitioner shall be independent of the Provider of Applied Behavior Analysis. - 6) Intensive In-Home Services must be defined in a treatment plan from a licensed provider who determines the care to be Medically Necessary.
+In addition, the service must be provided by a group licensed by the Department of Behavioral Health and Developmental